Monte Walsh (2003 film): Plot

 In 1892 in Antelope Junction, Wyoming, Montelius "Monte" Walsh is an aging cowboy facing the final days of the Wild West era.
 His friend Chet Rollins, another long-time cowhand, and he work at whatever ranch work comes their way, but "nothing they can't do from a horse".
 Their lives are divided between months on the range and the occasional trip into town.
 Camaraderie and competition with the other cowboys fill their days.
 They seek work and take a job at the ranch of Cal Brennan, where they meet an old friend, Shorty Austin, another ranch hand.

 Monte has a long-term relationship with an old flame, prostitute and saloon girl "Countess" Martine Bernard, who suffers from tuberculosis.
 Chet, meanwhile, has fallen in love with Mary Wilder, a widow who owns a hardware store.
 As barbed wire and railways steadily eliminate the need for the cowboy, Monte and his friends are left with fewer and fewer options.
-New work opportunities are available to them, but the freedom of the open prairie is what they long for.
+New work opportunities are available to them, but the freedom of the open prairie is for what they long.
 Shorty loses his job and gets involved in rustling and killing, gunning down a local lawman.
 Then, Monte and Chet find that their lives on the range are inexorably redirected.

 Chet marries Mary and goes to work in the store, telling Monte that their old way of life is simply disappearing.
 Caught up in the spirit of the moment, Monte asks Martine to marry him, and she accepts.
 Monte goes on a drinking binge and rides a wild bay horse that even Shorty could not tame through town, causing considerable damage.